dizyd/dizyd.github.io/_pages/RServer_Documentation.md

 ## Add User to group

 - This commands adds a user to a group `sudo usermod -a -G <groupname> <username>`

+## Check R Version

+- you can check the R version with the command `R --version`

+## Update R Version of RServer

+- to update the RVersion of the RServer you just have to update R on the computer the Server runs on.
+To do this, check the many up to date explanations on the internet (Google: "update R ubuntu 20.04")

+# Ubuntu/Linux

 ## Show memory and CPU workload